RESTOR: Knowledge Recovery in Machine Unlearning: Introduction

 \section{Introduction}

-Large language models (LLMs) \citep{achiam2023gpt, touvron2023llama} have garnered significant attention for their remarkable ability to generate human-like text.
-However, their training on extensive web-scraped datasets, exposes them to a range of security and privacy risks, from memorizing private or copyrighted content to reproducing incorrect or harmful information in the training data \citep{Pan2020PrivacyRO, wei2024jailbroken, carlini2021extracting, huang2022large}.
-To address these concerns and to further the development of trustworthy language models, researchers have proposed \textit{unlearning} techniques.
-These methods aim to modify an already trained model to \textit{unlearn} a set of datapoints, resulting in a model that is similar to one which never included the datapoints in its training set \citep{blanco2024digital}.
+Large language models (LLMs) \citep{achiam2023gpt, touvron2023llama} have garnered attention for their remarkable ability to generate human-like text.
+However, their training on vast web-scraped datasets, exposes them to a range of security and privacy risks, including the potential to memorize private or copyrighted content, as well as reproduce incorrect or harmful information in the training data \citep{Pan2020PrivacyRO, wei2024jailbroken, carlini2021extracting, huang2022large}.
+One way of overcoming the effect of adverse datapoints after training would simply be to retrain the model from scratch, while excluding these datapoints.
+However, the scale of pretraining datasets renders this computationally infeasible.
+Consequently, the community has explored efficient methods to \textit{approximate} this procedure through \textit{machine unlearning} \citep{chen2023unlearn, eldan2023s, ishibashi2023knowledge, ilharco2022editing, jia2024soul, maini2024tofu}.
+Machine unlearning methods aim to modify an already trained model to \textit{unlearn} a set of datapoints, resulting in a model that is similar to one which had never included them in its training set.

-Since LLMs are pre-trained or fine-tuned on vast datasets, retraining from scratch after excluding target datapoints is computationally infeasible for unlearning.
-Consequently, the community has explored efficient methods to simulate this procedure.
-These approaches are typically evaluated by assessing their effectiveness in \textit{forgetting} content within unlearning documents, e.g., copyrighted concepts, toxic content, or forgetting factual knowledge about concepts appeared within unlearning dataset \citep{maini2024tofu,jin2024rwku, npo2024negative, jang2022knowledge, kumar2022privacy}.
+Evaluating the success of machine unlearning is challenging, as (1) it is typically not the case a practitioner has access to a model that had never seen the datapoints to be unlearned, (2) even with oracle access to such a model, it is unclear how to compare the behavior of a model that is the result of an unlearning procedure to this oracle model.
+Hence, these approaches are typically evaluated by assessing their effectiveness in \textit{forgetting} content within unlearning documents, e.g., factual knowledge about concepts that were introduced in the unlearning dataset \citep{maini2024tofu,jin2024rwku}, while maintaining \textit{utility}--- such as by evaluating that the model maintains performance on general world knowledge, or preserves utility for concepts related to, but distinct from, those in the unlearning dataset~\citep{blanco2024digital}.